What is the deadline for applying to the MA program in Education and Social Policy?

 All applicants who are interested in being considered for school-based scholarships MUST complete the Free Application for Federal Student Aid (FAFSA) by going to the FAFSA website and submitting it electronically to NYU.
 See more information.

-The deadline for submitting the form to NYU is February 1 for the Fall term and November 1 for the Spring term.
-Please note that the earliest time you can access the form is January 1.
+The deadline for submitting the form to NYU is March 1 for the Fall term and November 1 for the Spring term.

 Do you offer scholarships for part-time students?